Bookitlab Core Facility Management Software

 New User Training

 Users who want to work independently on the instruments must submit a training request form in Bookitlab to request training and facility access.
-A training session will consist of approximately one hour of assisted usage time on the instrument, followed by semi-independent practice where the user will be expected to show they can use the instrument without assistance.
+A Basic Training session will consist of approximately one hour of assisted usage time on the instrument, followed by semi-independent practice where the user will be expected to show they can use the instrument without assistance.
+Some instruments also have an Advanced Training option.

 Scheduling